ZhuYun97/GraphCLIP/README.md

 > This code supports Data Parallel, you can assign multiple gpus here.
 ## Zero-shot learning on target data
 ```
-# We provide one target data (citeseer) for runing our codes
+# We provide one target data (citeseer) for running our codes
 CUDA_VISIBLE_DEVICES=0 python eval.py --target_data citeseer
 ```